PhoenixTales/phoenix-docs/story/characters.md

 ### Snogu

 * To "snog" is slang and means as much as "to kiss" and to hold someone sexually.
-Based on this idea Snogu could be something like "Küsser", but "Snogger" would be a more fitting nickname in that case...
-What could Snogu mean?
+Based on this idea Snogu could be something like "Küsser", "Necker", but "Snogger" would be a more fitting nickname in that case...
+What could Snogu mean other than that?